Critical analysis on the reproducibility of visual quality assessment using deep features: Introduction

 Our findings deserve public attention.
 Firstly, such false claims of considerable advances of the state-of-the-art will discourage researchers from pursuing those small incremental steps vitally important to experimental research.
 Secondly, papers submitted for publication that yield such incremental improvements, however below the presumed but false state-of-the-art, are likely to be rejected.

-In this communication, we share and discuss these three data leakage cases in the visual quality assessment domain.
-We summarize the papers that proposed similar image and video quality prediction approaches and describe the subtle ways data leakage caused overly optimistic results that do not hold under scrutiny and careful re-implementation.
-Specifically, we discuss \svr{} and \lstm{} from the video quality assessment (VQA) domain, as well as \multi{}, a more recent image quality assessment (IQA) publication.
+We share and discuss these five data leakage cases in the visual quality assessment domain in this communication.
+We summarize the papers that proposed similar image and video quality prediction approaches and describe the subtle ways data leakage caused overly optimistic results that do not hold under scrutiny and careful reimplementation.
+Specifically, we discuss three image quality assessment (IQA) publications in \deepbiq{}, \deeprn{}, and \multi{}, as well as \svr{} and \lstm{} from the video quality assessment (VQA) domain.
+We henceforth refer to the approaches described in these publications as \deepbiqt{}, \deeprnt{}, \multit{}, \svrt{}, and \lstmt{}, respectively, in order to increase readability.

 We report the corrected results for the approaches, the reverse-engineering process, and reconstruct the mistakes that have likely resulted in the incorrect published performance numbers.
-The complete code necessary to reproduce the results in this report is available online.\footnote{ See \urlx{https://github.com/FranzHahn/NPL-50-3-2595-2608-Correction}, \urlx{https://github.com/FranzHahn/SIVP-13-8-1569-1576-Correction}, and \urlx{https://github.com/FranzHahn/MDPI-10-6-2186-Correction}.
-There we also included links to MATLAB workspace binaries containing trained networks, extracted features, as well as non-aggregated results.} From our analysis, we conclude the following: \begin{enumerate} \item The methods described in \svr{} and \lstm{} for VQA do not yield the performances as claimed.
-On KoNViD-1k, a VQA dataset, the SROCC on test sets are only $0.67 \pm 0.04$ and $0.63 \pm 0.05$, respectively, instead of 0.85. \item For both methods, we derive that the discrepancy between these results and the true values can be attributed to a combination of different kinds of data leakage.
-Both the validation and test sets were not properly separated from the training set. \item The method proposed in \multi{} also does not generate the claimed performance values for two IQA datasets, KADID-10k, and TID2013.
-On KADID-10k, the SROCC on test sets are only $0.81 \pm 0.05$, instead of the claimed 0.97. \item We show that the difference in performance can be attributed to another case of data leakage, resulting in the test set not being independent of the training set. \item Finally, we present alternative end-to-end solutions for \svr{} and \multi{}.
-We show that na\"ively fine-tuning Inception-style networks is not a promising solution for VQA. \end{enumerate}
+The complete code necessary to reproduce the results in this report is available online.\footnote{ See \urlx{https://github.com/FranzHahn/NPL-50-3-2595-2608-Correction}, \urlx{https://github.com/FranzHahn/SIVP-13-8-1569-1576-Correction}, \urlx{https://github.com/FranzHahn/MDPI-10-6-2186-Correction}, and \urlx{https://github.com/FranzHahn/SIVP-12-2-355-362-Correction}.
+There we also included links to MATLAB workspace binaries containing trained networks, extracted features, as well as non-aggregated results.} From our analysis, we conclude the following: \begin{enumerate} \item The \deepbiqt{} method does not yield the level of performance claimed in the paper \deepbiq{}.
+On LIVE-in-the-wild, an IQA dataset, the SROCC on test sets are only $0.76 \pm 0.02$, instead of the 0.89 claimed, and on TID 2013, an artificially degraded IQA dataset, the model performs with $0.64 \pm 0.05$ SROCC, instead of the 0.96 claimed in the paper.
+The discrepancy between these results and the true values can be attributed to a case of data leakage, where the model's fine-tuning step illegitimately had access to data from the test set.